moconnell4/pdsnd_github/README.md

 Bikeshare Project

 ### Description
-Python program that reads and gives insight based on user input from data files.
+This is a Python program that reads and outputs data from the provided csv files.
+The program takes user input and will filter the output and also provide raw data.

 ### Files used
 bikeshare_2.py